Dean's Internships

 Meaningful Real-World Experience

-Our Dean's Internship program offers exceptional School of Communication students the significant opportunity to earn bylines, production credits, and professional recognition for their work.
+Our Dean's Internship program offers exceptional School of Communication students the significant opportunity to earn professional recognition for their work.
 Opportunities are available for our best and brightest students to connect with meaningful real-world assignments that provide recognition and future pathways to jobs.

 As a Dean's Intern, you become an "external ambassador" who represents the School of Communication, helping to build stronger ties with our host partners.
 After working part-time during the academic year, Dean's Interns are often invited back by their organizations to work full-time for the summer or after graduation.